5 Bank Fees That Are Draining Your Savings

 The debate has gotten even hotter since the Federal Reserve decided to hike interest rates.
-In 2017, the Federal Reserve raised the federal funds rate three times.
+In 2017, for example, the Federal Reserve raised the federal funds rate three times.
+As of September, the Federal Reserve had raised its benchmark interest rate three times in 2018.

 The Federal Reserve’s interest rate hikes can have an impact on mortgage rates, causing many prospective homebuyers to track news headlines closely.